Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 **3**

-A user application (Mobile & Web) provides an interface of field assests with real-time and historical data.
+A user application (Mobile & Web) provides an interface of field assets with real-time and historical data.

 ## Software

 Choosing [ULisp](https://ulisp.com/) - as the programming language was a key design decision.
-It allows for changes at runtime which means (calucaltion frequency) can be fine-tuned post deployment.
+It allows for changes at runtime which means (calculation frequency) can be fine-tuned post deployment.

 The software utilities are bootloaded into the microcontrollers — which entail a series of programs that filter, analyse, and translate ```electrical signals```.
 These signals are HTTP(ed) to a gateway device.
 From there via a networking transfer (LORA) to a time-series database (mongoDB).